pavece/guess-the-price/README.md

 5. Run the prisma migration and generate client

-   (This should be performed once you set up the databse)
+   (This should be performed once you set up the database)

    ```bash
    cd /apps/server